 - Make sure the course numbers (not CRNs) and course names that you put in your Plan of Study match exactly what appears on your transcript.

 Your committee must be entered with one chair and possibly two members, as required.
-The Plan of Study will not allow a chair and two co-chairs.
+The EPOS will not allow a chair and two co-chairs.
 Some departments require only one chair.

-When you have completed your Plan of Study, submit as FINAL.
+When you have completed your EPOS, submit as FINAL.
 Do not submit your plan as a draft.